Dental emergency and dental permanence in Geneva

 In case of severe toothache or accident, our team of dentists is at your disposal to relieve your dental pain and start emergency first aid.

-From Monday to Friday, dental emergencies are handled at the office by a Dentist.
-He will adjust his schedule to treat you as quickly as possible.
-Your care will be facilitated if you notify the office by telephone as soon as possible.
+From Monday to Friday, dental emergencies are taken care of at the office by a Doctor-Dentist.
+He will arrange his schedule to take care of you quickly.
+Your reception will be facilitated if you inform the office by phone as soon as possible.

 A dental emergency?
 Contact us at 022 793 75 45